 White, green, oolong, and black — oh my!
-There are so many different varieties of tea, but what do all these names mean?
+There are so many different tea variations, but what do all these names mean?

-Surprisingly, although there are so many different variations of tea, the majority all come from the same plant: the Camellia sinensis, a small evergreen shrub native to Asia.
+Surprisingly, although there are so many different tea variations, the majority all come from the same plant: the Camellia sinensis, a small evergreen shrub native to Asia.
 Although all tea comes from the same plant, there are many unique variations across the world that contain different flavor profiles and notes.
-Additionally, each variation of tea can have different health benefits for drinkers, and are a staple of homeopathic remedies.
+Additionally, each of these different teas have various health benefits for drinkers and are a staple of homeopathic remedies.

-The only variation of teas that aren’t associated with this plant is herbal teas (aka herbal infusions), which typically comprise fruits, herbs, rose hips, rooibos, and other plants and their leaves.
+The only tea variations that aren’t associated with this plant is herbal teas (aka herbal infusions), which typically comprise fruits, herbs, rose hips, rooibos, and other plants and their leaves.
 A popular example is kratom, which comes from a tree closely related to coffee trees, but is steeped and drank as tea nonetheless.

 The flavor of green tea is astringent, slightly bitter, and subtle.
-Due to the process of preserving the green color and flavor of the leaves, it often carries more tannins, vitamin C, minerals, and chlorophyll than other varieties.
+Due to the process of preserving the green color and flavor of the leaves, it often carries more tannins, vitamin C, minerals, and chlorophyll than other tea variations.

-Some evidence-based studies have shown that the high amount of polyphenols in green tea (which makes up about 30% of the leaves and is preserved due to the method of processing) can help combat inflammation and may even work to prevent some cancers.
+Some evidence-based studies have shown that the high amount of polyphenols in green tea (which makes up about 30% of the leaves and is preserved due to the method of processing).

 Black tea is another very common variety, sometimes called “red tea” in Chinese, which refers to the color of the water (red) after brewing.
-Black tea is the most oxidized tea variety compared to all the others, and this is why the leaves often appear dark brown or black.
+Black tea is the most oxidized compared to all the other tea variations, and this is why the leaves often appear dark brown or black.